 Creating a Comfortable Home for Your Pet

 Once you’ve completed the adoption process, it’s time to bring your new family member home for the first time!
 Try and be patient as the dog adjusts to his or her surroundings.
-The New Haven dog bite attorneys at Jacobs & Jacobs, LLC, told us of multiple incidents with dogs that felt unfamiliar or unsafe in their new environment.
 Pushing a frightened or uncomfortable dog to socialize can have negative results.
-Remember, you’ve thoroughly prepared your family members and home for your new companion’s arrival.
+Research suggests that a scared dog is most likely to bite or act aggressively, and you don’t want to enhance that risk.
 By showing love and patience, you’ll be able to forge an unbreakable connection that will last for years to come!